How to Participate

 The course runs Autumn and Winter quarters every year, with enrollment expected in the 45-55 student range, resulting in 12-15 project teams.

-To engage with the course, we request support which is used to cover administrative costs as well as project-related expenses.
-Our levels are below
+To engage with the course, we request $30,000 support which is used to cover administrative costs as well as project-related expenses.
+1 project proposal will result in 1-3 project teams.

 Expectations